sherafyk/BTW/docs/VPS_SETUP.md

 # Deploying AI News Pipeline on a VPS

 This guide explains how to run the AI News Pipeline on your own Virtual Private Server (VPS) using Docker Compose.
-The instructions assume you are using an Ubuntu-based distribution, but they can be adapted to other Linux distributions.
+The steps have been verified on **Debian 12 (Bookworm)** and are also compatible with Ubuntu-based distributions and other recent Debian derivatives.

 ## 1. Prepare the VPS